PBSC seeks state funds for new dental health building

 Initial plans call for the construction of a 60,000-square-foot building.
 The location has not yet been finalized, but the College is weighing two options: the Lake Worth and Loxahatchee Groves campuses.

-Rachael Ondrus, executive director for community engagement and specialist assistant to the president, who is the College lobbyist, worked with President Ava L. Parker, J.D., and her leadership team to develop the College’s priorities for this year.
+Rachael Ondrus, executive director for community engagement and special assistant to the president, who is the College lobbyist, worked with President Ava L. Parker, J.D., and her leadership team to develop the College’s priorities for this year.
 The others are:

 - House Bill 3593, which is a request for $250,000 in matching funds for the College to create a new Application Coding Program.
 The College would use local funds for the other $250,000 needed to launch the program.
 According to the U.S. Bureau of Labor Statistics, there will be a million more computing jobs than computer science graduates by 2020.